ILiedAboutCake/blog/content/posts/04-22-2021-a-timeline-of-destinygg-website-and-forks.md

 At the time, there were some users maintaining and updating the OverRustle code.
 To keep the project alive I transferred my ownership of all assets to [strims.gg](https://strims.gg).
 This repo has been under their control since 4/20/2018.
 At the time of transfer, the Strims maintainers forked a copy of the [chat server](https://github.com/MemeLabs/chat) and [chat GUI](https://github.com/MemeLabs/chat-gui) to create a website completely independent of DGG.
 All of their code is also available on their [GitHub](https://github.com/MemeLabs).

 It should also be noted that OverRustle and the Twitch chat logging OverRustleLogs website were always different independent platforms.
+Sometimes I still use the OverRustle branding, I think the orange giggly monkey is cute.

 Nothing Strims or MemeLabs is affiliated with Destiny or myself.